Chadley25/hAxc0rd/README.md

 ## Standalone (not recommended)

 ### Getting Started
+- Ensure that [Node.js](https://nodejs.org/en/) is installed on the machine hosting this bot.
 - `git clone https://github.com/Chadley25/hAxc0rd`
 - `cd hAxc0rd`
 - Set up the configuration file (`config.json`) to your liking